rubinoDev/rubinoDev/README.md

-## 📟   Passionate about technology since the first time I played video games at age 4
+## 📟   Passionate about technology since the first time I played video games
 Hi there, I'm [Víctor Rubiño](https://www.linkedin.com/in/victorrubinodev/), a front end developer from brazil.
 Turning ideas into something concrete, easy to use and with a beautiful layout and design is my daily fuel.<br> <br> <br>